asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

----
+!!! tip

-**Tip:**  See [Git Usage](/Git-Usage) and [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage) for more information on cherry-picking between Asterisk branches.
+    See [Git Usage](/Git-Usage) and [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage) for more information on cherry-picking between Asterisk branches.

----
+[//]: # (end-tip)